r0-han/tenable-report-downloader/README.md

 ## Description

-The intent behind this project is to download Tenable IO Vulnerability reports without exporting each report manually from Tenable IO findings page.
+The goal of this project is to download vulnerability reports from Tenable IO without having to manually export each one from the findings page.
 - Currently only below headers are captured in the downloaded report:
 	- `asset details  = agent_uuid, hostname, ipv4, operating_system`
 	- `plugin details  = description, cve, id, name, solution, synopsis, see_also, exploit_available, has_patch`